Fall 2024 UVI

 • Do not give students any grade besides pass (for completion) or fail (for non-completion).
 Don’t give check-plus or check minus, even if the student falls short of the word count.
 They may have thought about it very deeply!

-• Try to give the assignment as an in-class (or synchronous) writing exercise.
-These should be administered quickly and on-the-spot, if at all possible.
+• Give the assignment as an in-class (or synchronous) writing exercise.
+These should be administered quickly and on-the-spot.

 • Don’t mention that this is a “utility value intervention” meant to help their retention and engagement.
 This tends to lessen the UVI’s efficacy.